TrentonFranklin/trentonfranklin.github.io/README.md

-# Benjamin Cox Website
+# Trenton Franklin Website

-This is the source for my personal website, hosted on GitHub Pages and mapped to benjamincox.ca.
+This is the source for my personal website, hosted on GitHub Pages